wnfs-wg/spec/spec/private-wnfs.md

 #### 3.2.3.1 Node Key

-Node keys MUST be deirved from the skip ratchet for that node, incremented to the relevant revision number.
+Node keys MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
 This limits the reader to reading from a their earliest ratchet and forward, but never earlier revisions than that.

 #### 3.2.3.2 Content Key